How I’m Finally Remembering To Take My Maintenance Inhaler

-I have mentioned in a couple of different articles that I have written, that I really struggle taking my maintenance inhaler.
+I have mentioned in a couple of different articles that I really struggle to take my maintenance inhaler.
 I do not know what the struggle is, but the struggle is real.
 And it is a problem.
 I have no issues taking any of my other medications, but this one?
 I am lucky if I remember to use it once a week.

 Why is it so hard for me to remember my maintenance asthma inhaler?

 I am doing all the things...
-I keep my inhaler where I take it— in the bathroom.
-I have a schedule set in mind...first thing in the morning after I have put in my contacts.
+I keep my inhaler where I should take it—in the bathroom.
+I have a schedule set in mind... the first thing in the morning, after I have put in my contacts.
 I have even tried changing it to take my inhaler before I can put my contacts in.
 But then there are days when I wear my glasses, blah blah blah.

-I do not understand why it is so hard.
-It takes 2 seconds.
+I do not understand why remembering my maintenance inhaler is so hard.
+It takes two seconds.
 Okay, maybe 30 seconds, if we are being realistic.
 That’s a fraction of a percent of the time I have in a day.
 What gives?

 So, I have come up with a plan to help me get on track.